Welcome

 -September 5, 2005

-the New Music Collective.
+New Music Collective.
 Three in less than a week's time!
-Saturday the 10th at the Gibbes
+Saturday the 10th at the Gibbes Museum's

-Museum's birthday bash; Sunday the 11th at the Lutheran Church of the Redeemer in Avondale;
+birthday bash; Sunday the 11th at the Lutheran Church of the Redeemer in Avondale; and Thursday the

 -August 18, 2005